 Considering these definitions, let’s start our journey.
 We’ll be using the Ethnologue as a reference for our numbers and guide you through the Arabic-speaking world.

-Total number of Modern Standard Arabic speakers
+Total number of modern standard Arabic speakers

+So how many people in the world speak Arabic?
 274 million people speak Modern Standard Arabic (native and non-native included).
 That makes it the 6th most-spoken language in 2020, although we know by now that most Arabs understand it, but are not unlikely to use it in everyday interactions.
 Nevertheless, you’ll find Modern Standard Arabic across the Arab world, as it is considered the language of the news, diplomacy and the media.

 By far one of the most popular dialects to learn, Egyptian Arabic is spoken natively in Egypt and Sudan.
 It differs quite a lot from Modern Standard Arabic in grammar and vocabulary.
 The Egyptian Arabic dialect is spoken by a total of 68 million people around the world, making it the 26th most-spoken language according to the Ethnologue.

 42 million people speak the Sudanese Arabic dialect, with native speakers being mostly from central parts of Sudan and parts of Eritrea.
 It is quite similar to the central and southern Egyptian Arabic variants and is classified as the 41st most-spoken language in 2020, which makes it the second most-widely spoken Arabic dialect after Egypt!

 Maghrebi Arabic is spoken in North Africa, most precisely in Algeria, Libya, Mauritania, Morocco, Tunisia and Western Sahara.
 This group of dialects has come to grow further away from both Modern Standard Arabic and other dialects from the Arab world, making them extremely original and unique in sound!
 Of these, Moroccan and Algerian Arabic are the most widely spoken, with a total of 33 million speakers each.